geogaddialex/poolLeague/README.md

 	Wins to #1 and +1 aren't taking into account that each extra win cancels out an underMin loss

 QOL:
+	Green circle shows online status
-	Comment autofocus and clear after submit
+	"Load more" jumps to bottom, doesn't display when there's no more, shows (displayed/total) Comment autofocus and clear after submit
 	Min games for unstarted season shouldn't display
 	Hall of shame: See who seven balled who